johnolinda/relationships-small-group-study/05-communication.md

 **DISCUSSION QUESTION:** *According to Jesus, where do our words come from?
 (Our hearts)*

 What's the real problem when our words create conflict?
 The condition of our heart is the problem.
-Our problem with words is not primarily a matter of vocabulary, skill, or timing; it is always the attitude, thoughts, desires, emotions, and purposes that dwell within us.
+Our problem with words is not a matter of vocabulary, skill, or timing.
+It is always the attitude, thoughts, desires, emotions, and purposes that dwell within us.

 Have you ever said, "Oops!
 I didn't mean to say that"?
 Often it would be more accurate to say, "I'm sorry I said what I meant"!
 The real problem with our communication is *what we want to say* and *why we want to say it.* The problem actually begins before the words are even spoken.
 Christ says the heart shapes the *what* and the *why*.
-Therefore, if we hope to transform the way we talk to one another, the heart must change first.
+So, if we hope to transform the way we talk to one another, the heart must change first.

 ## Talking Like an Ambassador

 What does it mean to communicate like an ambassador?
-Does it mean that we quote Scripture incessantly or constantly point out the sin in others?
+Does it mean that we quote Scripture or point out the sin in others?
 Does it mean we can never talk about sports or the weather?
-What about the daily need to discuss the details of life - schedules, responsibilities, problems, and plans - with people?
+What about the daily need to discuss the details of life?
+Things like schedules, responsibilities, problems, and plans?
 Ephesians 4:29-30 says:

 > Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.
 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.